A model of light pseudoscalar dark matter: Abstract

 \section{Abstract}

 The EW-$\nu_R$ model was constructed in order to provide a seesaw scenario operating at the Electroweak scale $\Lambda_{EW} \sim 246$ GeV, keeping the same SM gauge structure.
-In this model, right-handed neutrinos are non-sterile and have masses of the order of $\Lambda_{EW}$.
-They can be searched for at the LHC along with heavy mirror quarks and leptons, the lightest of which have large decay lengths.
+In this model, right-handed neutrinos are non-sterile and have masses of the order $\Lambda_{EW}$.
+They can be searched for at the LHC along with heavy mirror quarks and leptons, the lightest of which has large decay lengths.
+The model also incorporates a rich scalar sector, consistent with various experimental constraints, predicts a $\sim 125$ GeV scalar with the SM Higgs characteristics satisfying the current LHC Higgs boson data.
 The seesaw mechanism requires the existence of a complex scalar which is singlet under the SM gauge group.
 The imaginary part of this complex scalar denoted by $A^{0}_s$ is proposed to be the sub-MeV dark matter candidate in this manuscript.
 We find that the sub-MeV scalar can serve as a viable non-thermal feebly interacting massive particle (FIMP)-DM candidate.
 This $A_s^0$ can be a naturally light sub-MeV DM candidate due to its nature as a pseudo-Nambu-Goldstone (PNG) boson in the model.
 We show that the well-studied freeze out mechanism falls short in this particular framework producing DM overabundance.
 We identify that the freeze in mechanism produce the correct order of relic density for the sub-MeV DM candidate satisfying all applicable constraints.
-We then discuss the DM parameter space allowed by the current bounds from the direct and indirect searches for this sub-MeV DM.
-This model has a very rich scalar sector, consistent with various experimental constraints, predicts a $\sim 125$ GeV scalar with the SM Higgs characteristics satisfying the current LHC Higgs boson data.
+We also discuss the allowed parameter space arising from the current indirect search bounds for this sub-MeV DM.